zakkolar/data-collection/sites/articles/content/articles/instagram-terms-of-use.md

 ---
-title: Instagram's NEW 2021 Terms of Use
+title: Instagram's Terms of Use
 source: Adapted from "Instagram's NEW 2021 Terms Of Use- What's New and What's Not" on Tech Wellness
 ---